lkloh/lkloh.github.io/_posts/2017-10-04-patching-random.markdown

 date:   2017-10-04
 ---

-You can patch the random library to make it always return the same value like this.
+You can patch the random library to make it return the same value, which is useful for testing.
 There are two obvious ways to do it:

 ```py
 import random